deefour/transformer/README.md

 > **Note:** Casts to type 'object' and 'array' will be converted to JSON using [`json_encode`](https://php.net/json_encode).

-### Defaults
+### Fallbacks (Default Values)

-A protected `$defaults` property can be added to a transformer, composed of attribute names as its keys and default values as its values.
+A protected `$fallbacks` property can be added to a transformer, composed of attribute names as its keys and default values as its values.
 This mapping will be checked as attributes are requested from a transformer but cannot be found on the source data **or whose value is `NULL`**.

 #### Accepting `NULL` Values

-If an attributes on the source with a `NULL` value should generally be accepted in favor of a default value in the `$defaults` mapping, this can be enabled for the lifecycle of a request on all transformers by running the following:
+If an attributes on the source with a `NULL` value should generally be accepted in favor of a default value in the `$fallbacks` mapping, this can be enabled for the lifecycle of a request on all transformers by running the following:

 ```php
 Deefour\Transformer\Transformer::preferNullValues();